 Not the dramatic revelation I was hoping for, but fair enough.
 It left me with the question: Are disabled people still let down so badly by the media?
 Sadly, it would appear so.
 A survey into the press’s portrayal of disability in 2012 found that three-quarters of disabled people believed the volume of negativity was “significantly increasing”, with nine out of 10 saying there was a link between negative press portrayal of disabled people and rising hostility and hate crime.
 Is disability presented this crude way simply to communicate to the largest number of people? or is there something more malevolent going on?

 I think it is.
 Disabled people are not the only victims.
 Consider the appalling treatment meted out by the media that saw Amanda Knox be wrongly convicted for murder.
 As Frances Ryan concludes in her recent piece on Disability Hate Crime in the Guardian: “huge swathes of the media have normalised hatred and suspicion of minorities for years.”
 I agree.
 As human beings, we are responsible for recognising and rejecting these tired tropes.
 We must demand better.
-Equally, journalists who are in the privileged position of portraying any minority group have a responsibility to reject such lazy and damaging clichés.
+Equally, journalists who are in the privileged position of portraying any minority group have a much greater responsibility to reject such lazy and damaging clichés.